 |Total Fixed Costs||31,000.00||9,000.00||11,000.00||20,000.00|

-A well planned dynamic budget can facilitate the functioning of an organization — even if it has a certain degree of complexity, it represents a great tool in the budgeting process.
+A well-planned budget can make the organization’s operation much easier – even with a certain degree of complexity, it is a great tool for the success of the budget process.